AndrukhivAndriy/DevOps-BaseCamp/final.md

 1. There are no user's name and passwords in all manifests;
 2. To connect to DB I used Kubernetes Secret ( step 4)
-3. To make Wordpress more secure i Used OWASP/ModSecurity.
+3. To make Wordpress more secure i used **OWASP/ModSecurity**.
 Let's describe it a bit more.

 With the modsecurity-snippet option, its possible to add custom configuration to ModSecurity.
 The main config file is modsecurity.conf.